tywong/cuhk-csci4140/react-lab/README.md

 3. Next, we hard code the game state so as to see if the correct game layout is displayed accordingly.

 4. Last, we introduce the change of the game state.

+5. By the way, we did not talk about the game logic.
+Well, it depends on the time in the lab.
+Probably, we will skip the implementation of the game logic.